yashimwong/trello-clone/README.md

 ## Available Scripts
 ### Initial Setup
-To install all the required dependencies in this project simply run the following command
+To install all the required dependencies in this project simply run the following command:

 `npm install`

-If you encountered any errors, you could do a clean install instead
+If you encountered any errors, you could do a clean install instead:

 `npm ci`

+This will remove the node_modules folder and install all required packages.

 ### Development Build